-Other notable geologic features?: None
+Other notable geologic features?
+None

 Geology and Soils: The project site is not located within the Geologic Study Area designation and is not within a high liquefaction area.
-The Setting in Section II, Agriculture and Forestry Resources, describes the soil type and characteristics on the project site.
+The Setting in Section II, Agriculture and Forestry Resources, describes the soil types and characteristics on the project site.
 The site's potential for liquefaction hazards are considered moderate.
-The project site is not located in an Alquist Priolo Fault Zone and no active fault lines cross the project site (California Geologic Survey [CGS] 2018).
-The project site lies on Quaternary alluvium (Qa), which have low paleontological sensitivity at the surface and high sensitivity at depths below 5 feet (County Land Use View; Aspen Environmental Group 2011).
+The project site is not located in an Alquist Priolo Fault Zone, and no active fault lines cross the project site.
+The project site lies on Quarternary alluvium (Qa), which has low paleontological sensitivity at the surface and high sensitivity at depths below 5 feet (County of San Luis Obispo Online Land Use Viewer 2020).